corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

       "hash" : "aldsdjfsjdfjksdf",
       "vendorCertificate" : "blahblahblah",
       "distribution" : { // specifies the way, how the CorDapp is distributed.
-        "type" : "flows" // for example this application can be downloaded via bundled Corda Flows }
+        "type" : "flows" // for example this application can be downloaded via Corda flows, which are provided with the CDS implementation
+      }
     },
     {